rajewsky-lab/openst/docs/experimental/capture_area_generation.md

 # Capture area generation
-The following section details the generation of capture areas for the open-ST protocol.
+The following section details the generation of capture areas for the Open-ST protocol.

 By sequencing oligos, which comprise unique 32-nucleotide barcodes, appropriate adapters, and a poly-dT, we register the barcode sequences and their associated coordinates on the flow cell.